rjm6823/Blinding/README.md

 # Blinding

-Blinding is an executable used to randomize file names and create a CSV to match the original file with the new name
+Blinding is an executable used to randomize file names and create a CSV to match the original file with the new name.

+Now with support for nested input directories.
+Each input directory will create an output directory and they will each have an output CSV.

 ## Setup - Windows